papr8ka/bine/README.md

 # <img src="logo/bine-logo.png" width="180px">

+*For tor static, clone the tor-static repo, go build all as in README.md, then put all .a libs in lib folder at tor-static root.
+Project folder must be flat relative to bine.*

 [![GoDoc](https://godoc.org/github.com/papr8ka/bine?status.svg)](https://godoc.org/github.com/papr8ka/bine)

 Bine is a Go API for using and controlling Tor.
 It is similar to [Stem](https://stem.torproject.org/).